Dionisio1013/Yelp-KPI-Metric/README.md

 # Project Description

 ## 1) Getting the Data - from collections.py
-Started off by downloading the data from the Yelps open database
+Started off by downloading the data from the Yelps open database.

 I wanted to organize my data and be able to create a pipeline to get data from a JSON script, create two collections via MongoDB, develop a schema validation, and then transfer the data from collection to csv for analytics and for web application.